vipulchakravarthy/vipulchakravarthy/README.md

 - 👨‍💻 All of my projects are available at [https://vipulchakravarthy.netlify.app/](https://vipulchakravarthy.netlify.app/)

-- 💬 Ask me about **react, react-native, java-script, java, python**
+- 💬 Ask me about **react, react-native, javascript, ruby-on-rails, java, python**

 - 📫 How to reach me **vipulchakravarthy.r@gmail.com**